arewhyaeenn/OOP_FLOW_OF_CONTROL/README.md

 * How to use `for`, `while`, and `do while` loops to repeat actions.
 * How to use the `break` and `continue` keywords.
 * How to use a `switch`.
+* How to use indexes to access individual characters in a string.
+* How to traverse a string using a loop.
+* How to use some string methods.

 ## Boolean Expressions